Palm Slapper Almanac

 Lots of fun action in this wild tiebreaker game!

-The visual design for the Palm Slapper is firmly rooted in the aesthetic of baseball cards from the late '80s and early '90s—especially the often-overlooked back side of those cards.
+The visual design for the Palm Slapper is firmly rooted in the aesthetic of baseball cards from the late '80s and early '90s—especially the often-overlooked back sides of those cards.

 One of our favorites is the 1989 Topps Big Baseball card series.
-Big Baseball was beautiful and revolutionary (and not uncontroversial) in its time...and it still is.
+Big Baseball was beautiful and controversial and a perfect "modern" distillation of the best of all baseball card design worlds.

 John Kuehl / C, SSSend hand signals